paru-de/sandbox/isbn_draft.md

 # Working with ISBN

-The **International Standard Book Number** (ISBN) of a book is a unique number which helps identify information about published work.
+The **International Standard Book Number** (ISBN) of a book is a unique number which helps identify information about published works.
 While Hardcover will pull most information associated with an ISBN automatically, it can still be helpful to know how to use an ISBN to retrieve data about an edition you're intending to add to the database.